 In the digital age where online data and information holds just as much value as physical goods, cybercriminals will leap at the chance to attack vulnerable small and mid-sized businesses (SMBs).
-In 2013, 42% of SMBs suffered a cyber-attack and 51% of SMBs lost or exposed sensitive information.
+According to the 2019 Verizon Data Breach Investigations Report (DBIR), 43% of cyber attacks targeted small businesses.
 And because these breaches almost never make the news, many SMBs continue to neglect securing their online presence, and thus continue to stay easy pickings, putting themselves at risk for considerable losses.

 The potential repercussions of a single cybercrime incident could put an SMB out of business.
 Although cybercrimes range from service interruptions to data theft and vary in severity, each and every type of cybercrime poses immediate and long-term damages to a company.

 The first immediate repercussion would be downtime and the loss of company assets, such as account numbers, passwords, customer records, and proprietary information.
 According to a 2013 National Small Business Association survey, the mean direct cost of a cyber-attack to a small business was almost $9000 USD.
 This could be the result of funds maliciously taken from business bank accounts, or the lost revenue during downtime of any online services.
 But the direct cost average does not take into account soft losses such as damage to brand reputation – losses which can be the most troubling impacts of cybercrime.